Welcome to SP! -

 Overview

-Even though most of the technical challenges have all but vanished, don’t get the wrong idea that this canyon is for the inexperienced.
+Even though many of the technical challenges have been tamed down, don’t get the wrong idea that this canyon is for the inexperienced.
 It would be foolhardy for anyone to try and descend Mystery Canyon without the proper skills.
 There have already been several parties rescued from the canyon-don’t be another one.

-This canyon is highly recommended for those that have the proper skills needed, but whom are not ready for challenging canyons elsewhere in Zion or on the Colorado Plateau.
+This canyon is highly recommended for those that have the proper skills needed, but whom are not ready for some of the more challenging canyons elsewhere in Zion or on the Colorado Plateau.
 At a minimum every member of the group should be well versed in rope skills used by rock climbers and especially in rappelling.

 Mystery canyon had its first descent several decades ago.
 At least one place, rebar is pounded into a hole for an anchor attesting to the creativity or frugality of early canyoneers.
 The canyon now sees many parties in the May through October season.